 When you feel your work is done for the day, you can change your status from Online to Away, or log out of the panel completely.
 Doing either will cause your widget to switch to the offline form - your visitors will be notified that you are now unavailable.
 They will be able to send you an offline message along with their contact email, which you can have forwarded directly to your email inbox.
 Here's what the offline widget looks like:

 Both changing your status and logging out of the panel can be done from the slide-out menu, which you can open by clicking on the operator's picture in the upper-right corner of your panel (if you haven't uploaded a picture yet, you will see a placeholder image - here you can find our short guide to the pictures in the panel).
-After clicking on it, you should see a screen like the one below, where you log ouf of the chat for the day:
+After clicking on it, you should see a screen like the one below, where you can log out of the chat:

 If you would like to receive email notifications for any messages you receive while logged out or set to Snooze, you can configure that under Settings > Preferences > Send email notifications.
 Just be aware that the email notifications are sent in intervals of 5-10 minutes, so you will not see them immediately in your inbox.